kids-first/kf-developer-handbook/docs/guides/pull_requests.rst

 :ref:`development/repositories:The Anatomy of a Repository`, there should be a status check in place for all repositories that requires at least one reviewer to give an approval to the pull request.

+Reviews are required from at least one other developer for pull requests against `master`.
+If a feature introduced by a pull request potentially impacts other applications or developers, those stakeholders should also be requested for review and provide their consent via an approval.

+`About pull request reviews <https://help.github.com/articles/about-pull-request-reviews/>`_

 Assignees
 ---------